Index Match Multiple Criteria Rows and Columns

 We have “Sales Rep” names and their respective sales values.
 On the other hand, we have a drop-down list of “Sale Rep” in cell D2.

 Based on the selection we make from the drop-down list sales amount has to appear in cell E2.

-The problem is we cannot apply the VLOOKUP formula because lookup value “Sales Rep” is to the right of the result column “Sales” so in these cases we can use combination lookup value formula INDEX + MATCH.
+The problem is we cannot apply the VLOOKUP formula because the lookup value “Sales Rep” is to the right of the result column “Sales,” so in these cases, we can use combination lookup value formula INDEX + MATCH.